0Chris-M/Scripts/README.md

 # SCRIPTS

-A collection of scripts i've developed to assist with SOC Analyst role - (incident response, investigations, and general alert triage)
+A collection of scripts i've developed to assist with SOC Analyst role (Incident Response, Investigations, and general Alert Triage)

 Feel free to open issues or message me if you have any questions.